James Mastin: Cultural activities

 James Mastin was also an accomplished singer, pianist, and actor, and performed concerts in The Bahamas and Florida.
 He collaborated with Alton Roland Lowe to establish the Albert Lowe Museum in Green Turtle Cay, The Bahamas.
-He was also a member of The Bakehouse Art Complex, 2+3 The Artists Collaborative, and the Civic Chorale of Miami.
+He was also a resident at Bakehouse Art Complex and a member of 2+3 The Artists Collaborative and the Civic Chorale of Miami.